 - Does the builder have experience from similar projects and your current location?

-- How will disagreement with the owner/ developer be handled in-order to proceed smoothly, what is your reconciliation procedure?
+- How will disagreement with the owner/ developer be handled to proceed smoothly, what is your reconciliation procedure?

 The questions above will expose the experience and weakness of any builder you are hiring.
 It is very important to have a construction contract drawn up to protect you and your builder from changes that usually happen during construction.